 Step 6: Monitor ROAS by Spend Cohort, Not Campaign Average

 A critical mistake at scale is averaging ROAS across all campaigns and missing degradation patterns.
-Your $100K total spend might have $50K performing at 3.5x ROAS and $50K at 1.8x ROAS, averaging to 2.65x.
+Your $100K total spend might have $50K performing at 3.5x ROAS (return on ad spend) and $50K at 1.8x ROAS, averaging to 2.65x.
 This masks that half your spend is becoming unprofitable.
 Instead, segment ROAS by daily spend size, creative age, audience, and platform.
 This reveals exactly where to optimize without killing overall performance.

 Create spend cohorts